March 2013

 I have been making short-term medical mission trips to Haiti since 2010.
 My first two trips to Haiti were with Samaritan’s Purse, to work in their clinic, and then at the cholera hospital.

-The people in Bellevue Mountain cultivate small plots of land, and raise a few animals.
+Recently, I have been going to Bellevue la Montagne, about two hours south of Port au Prince.
+The people cultivate small plots of land, and raise a few animals.
 There is no electricity or water in their homes.
-The closest medical facility is the Baptist Haiti Mission Hospital, about 1 hour away by motorcycle.
-The roads are not paved, and almost no one in this area owns a car.
+The closest medical facility is the Baptist Haiti Mission Hospital, about 1 hour away by motorcycle over unpaved roads.

 We have been working on various projects, such as building a school, getting clean water, and my part, which is medical care.